Sankt-Peterburgskiy Horse Grenadiers

 Horse grenadiers still carried standards of the 1731 pattern, measuring 123 cm by 142 cm (some sources indicate square 150 cm by 150 cm standards).
 The flagpole had a gilt finial.

-Ordonnance Standard: green field fringed in gold; centre device: a crown surmounting a gold shield bearing the regimental arms.
+Ordonnance Standard: green field fringed in silver; centre device: a crown surmounting a gold shield bearing the regimental arms.

 The first squadron carried the white colonel (Leib) standard while the 4 other squadrons each carried one ordonnance standard.